-The number of Charlotte-area homes with a mortgage that were facing foreclosure in January remained at 0.9 percent of all homes, the same as in November and December and down 0.5 percentage points from January 2014, according to real estate ...Read More »
+The share of Charlotte-area homes with a mortgage that were facing foreclosure in June remained at 0.8 percent, the same as in April and May but down 0.3 percentage points from June 2014.
+According to real estate data firm CoreLogic, ...Read More »

 The number of the Charlotte area’s mortgaged homes with negative equity fell to 6.8 percent in the third quarter of 2014 from 8.4 percent in third quarter 2013, according to CoreLogic.
 The third-quarter 2014 figure rose slightly, however, from the ...Read More »